-4.1 Since producing the last CSA Review, the following have been achieved:

-- The percentage of Day Nurseries with a good or better Ofsted outcome has remained at 100% (excluding two new nurseries who have not been inspected yet); - 100% of stand-alone Ofsted registered Out of School Clubs have retained their Good or better Ofsted outcome (excluding 2 who have not been inspected yet and two who received MET because they did not have early years children at the time of the inspection); - We have increased the number of childminders who are able to deliver the Free Early Years Entitlement for 2, 3 and 4 year olds from 45 to 50; - We continue to fund an average of 520 funded 2 year old children per term; - From September 2017, 30 hours childcare was introduced for working parents.
-Currently 100% of day nurseries, 85% of preschools, 100% of nursery schools, 13% of nursery classes, 50% of nursery academies and one Out of School Club are offering the extended hours.
-This is in addition to the 50 childminders registered to deliver the FEYE for 15 or 30 hours.
+- 4.1 Since producing the last CSA Review, the following have been achieved: - The percentage of Day Nurseries with a good or better Ofsted outcome has remained at 100% (excluding one nursery which has not been inspected yet); - We have increased the number of childminders who are able to deliver the Free Early Years Entitlement for 2, 3 and 4 year olds from 50 to 56; - We continue to fund an average of 540 funded 2 year old children per term; - From September 2017, 30 hours childcare was introduced for working parents.
+Currently 100% of day nurseries, 87.5% of pre-schools, 100% of nursery schools, 12.5% of nursery classes, 60% of nursery academies and one Out of School Club are offering the extended hours.
+This is in addition to the 56 childminders registered to deliver the FEYE for 15 or 30 hours; - We have been able to secure sufficient childcare for all vulnerable children and children of critical worker parents/carers who required a place, during lockdown.